top of page

 To secure the spring bracket to the breadboard, an M6 fastener and washer is used (orient the washer face with the rounded edge away from the anodized surface, so no surface damage occurs due to washer edge burrs):

-A 4 mm hex tool is used to fasten both types of fasteners.
+A 4 mm hex tool is used to fasten both types of fasteners (included).

 To ensure proper spring installation, avoid twisting the spring.
 Instead of fully tightening one side before the other, screw each side in incrementally.
 Once both sides are initially secured, slightly loosen the first side to relieve any rotational tension.
 Then, tighten it completely in its resting position.